The general goal of cybercrime, as with traditional crime, is to generate a profit. Those proceeds may be searched for and confiscated.

 Detecting and confiscating proceeds of crime from cyber offences presents many challenges for authorities, due to the technology involved and transnational nature of cybercrime.
 Various property types can be confiscated as proceeds of cybercrime offences, including property corresponding to the value of the illegal proceeds if the direct proceeds cannot be found.

-Nyman Gibson Miralis specialise in dealing with complex international cybercrime investigations involving proceeds of crime.
-If you require assistance, contact one of our expert criminal defence lawyers.
+Nyman Gibson Miralis provides expert advice and representation in complex international cybercrime investigations involving proceeds of crime.